ennc0d3/ennc0d3.github.io/_posts/2020-02-10-testing-with-pytest.md

 # Testing using pytest
-The pytest framework seems to simplify testing in python in terms of reducing the boiler-plate code, simpler assertion, enhanced reporting, extensiblity via pytest plugins, easier ways change / enrich behaviour by implementing the pytest hooks, wider range of plugins.
+The pytest framework seems to simplify testing in python, by providing simpler assertion, enhanced reports, extenstion via pytest plugins, easier ways to change and enrich behaviour by implementing the pytest hooks, together with wide range of community plugins.

 ## Why did I chose pytest?

-Our testframework was based on `unittest` and it was reasonably well written with good number of testcases used primarily for function testing our application and we were creating/porting the services to be cloud-native and we had to extend out testcases together with the framework.
+Our testframework was based on `unittest` and was reasonably well written with good number of testcases, primarily for function test of our application and But we were creating/porting the services to be cloud-native which meant we need to extend our test scope, together with he framework.

-As usual there were some extentions required to the framework and it wa becoming complex, inflexible and maintenance issues.
-We were thinking of migrating to any other framework and we wanted some functionality in our framework, like the following
+As we were extending the framwework, we were constantly facing issues with the current framework getting complex, inflexible and maintainability isssues.
+That was the time, we wanted to find a more suitable framework and we began with the following requirements,

  * Enhanced reporting
  * Enhanced test discovery and test selection